Sunday 18 May 1941

 The British continue reinforcing Crete, which already is packed with soldiers who basically are refugees from the failed campaign on the mainland.
 After sunset, 700 Argyle and Sutherland Highlanders arrive at Tymbaki, Crete from Port Said on troopship Glengyle.

 The Luftwaffe continues its operations against British installations on Crete in preparation for Operation Mercury.
 During an attack on Suda Bay, the German planes further damaged heavy cruiser HMS York, which has been disabled since an attack by Italian explosive motorboats on 26 March, and corvette Salvia.
 The Luftwaffe also damages 12,667 ton Royal Navy tanker RFA Olna during the attack and its master prevents sinking by beaching it.

-The Luftwaffe lands planes on mainland Greece, in the north and in Attica, in preparation for Operation Mercury.
+The Luftwaffe lands planes on mainland Greece, in the north, and in Attica in the south, in preparation for Operation Mercury.

 At Malta, it is another quiet day, as the Luftwaffe merely carries one reconnaissance flight without incident.
 RAF reconnaissance reports that a hospital ship, apparently the Aba which had been attacked by Luftwaffe planes on the 17th, was approaching the island.